Accessibility information for Barkingside garden services

 We are committed to continuous improvement.
 If you encounter an accessibility barrier on any Gardening Barkingside resource, please tell us so we can investigate and resolve the issue.
 We prioritise fixes that remove barriers to access for people relying on assistive technology.

-Person reading a large-print gardening guide in a Barkingside garden How to request accessible formats and support: If you need content in an alternative format (for example large print, plain text, or audio), or require assistance navigating Barkingside gardening material, please contact our accessibility team through the contact options provided on this site.
+A garden scene featuring a section of flower bed with vibrant pink and red flowering plants, likely geraniums, bordered by dark, rich soil.
+In the foreground, a person's hand is visible holding a blue gardening fork, actively tending to the plants.
+To the left, a bright green plastic watering can with a black spout is resting on the soil beside the plants.
+The background includes lush green leafy foliage, suggesting a well-maintained outdoor space in a garden setting typical of Barkingside, with natural lighting indicating a clear day.
+The arrangement of the flower bed demonstrates organized landscaping, and the tools and watering can reflect ongoing gardening activities consistent with professional landscaping services offered in the local area.
+How to request accessible formats and support: If you need content in an alternative format (for example large print, plain text, or audio), or require assistance navigating Barkingside gardening material, please contact our accessibility team through the contact options provided on this site.
 We will respond to accessibility requests and provide a clear timeframe for delivery.
 We do not publish direct contact details here but will make assistance available via the official site channels.

 Reporting and ongoing work